rbrt-weiler/sophos-sg-smtp-logparser/PERFORMANCE.md

 ## Results

-### 2020-Jul-19, v1.0.0
+### 2020-07-19, SSSLP v1.0.0

 I ran the test on Jul 19th, 2020 on a shared server.
-6-Core Xeon Gold 6140, 32 GB RAM and SSD-based storage as dedicated (by means of KVM) ressources.
+6-Core Xeon Gold 6140, 32 GB RAM and SSD-based storage as dedicated (by means of KVM) resources.
 Running on 50% base CPU load due to other services.
 Fedora 31 with SSSLP v1.0.0.

 Worst CSV mode results: